-4.2.
-SPHs, SBAs and dSPHs for Cultural services in three PAs
+Cultural services

-The SPHs for cultural services (Fig. 2a) reflected areas with pristine habitats with unexplored biodiversity, and abode of indigenous and ethnic communities in the landscape, such as Han, Yi, Bai, Lisu, Nu, Dulong in GNNR; Rawang, Lisu, Kachin, Tarong in Myanmar; and Jingpaw, Lisu, Chakmas in India.
-The SPHs also indicated the presence of several natural, cultural and historically significant spaces within the PAs that held spiritual values, provided cognitive knowledge and educational benefits - such as sacred forests in NNP-TR, areas used by almost vanishing Tarong tribe in HKNP, and ethnic dulong communities in GNNR.
-The SBAs (Fig. 2b) lied mostly beyond the PAs and reflected importance of cultural services to global scientific communities, research institutions interested on the rich biodiversity in the three PAs.
-Other SBAs mainly reflected recreation and tourism sites and natural scenic spots catering to both domestic and international tourists and travelers.
-Sacred sites and other places revered by local and indigenous communities and institutions were also mapped as SBAs.
-The dSHs (Figure 2c) highlighted areas of socio-cultural conflict and areas where traditional systems of local communities are deteriorating, and where development infrastructures are developing haphazardly.
-Major concern for degradation of cultural services was also inadequate promotion of culturally rich areas as community conserved areas, where communities are mandated to preserve and promote their heritage.
-Participants also elaborated on insufficient resources for sustaining or exploring cultural services with regard to maintaining the aesthetic value (religious and spiritual), heritage/historical value of the landscape through nature based tourism, especially in the buffer areas and in the vicinity of PAs.
+About 78% of the SPHs for cultural services (Fig. 4a) were inside PAs.
+These reflected areas with pristine habitats and unexplored biodiversity, and abode of indigenous and ethnic communities in the landscape - Han, Yi, Bai, Lisu, Nu, Dulong in GNNR; Rawang, Lisu, Kachin, Tarong in Myanmar; and Jingpaw, Lisu, Chakmas in India.
+The SPHs also indicated naturally, culturally and historically significant spaces within the PAs that held spiritual values, and provided cognitive and educational benefits - such as sacred forests in NNP-TR, areas used by almost vanishing Tarong tribe in HKNP, and ethnic Dulong communities in GNNR.
+About 28% of SBAs (Fig. 4b) appeared beyond the PAs that highlighted cultural services of global scientific value- especially academia interested on knowledge of rich biodiversity in the three PAs.
+Other SBAs included recreation and tourism sites and natural scenic spots catering to both domestic and international tourists and travelers..
+The dSPHs (Figure 4c) accounting to 83% of representation within PAs highlighted areas of socio-cultural conflict and areas where traditional systems of local communities are deteriorating, The dSPHs outside PAs mainly highlighted areas with unplanned development infrastructures.